Discover the laid-back delights of Laos, Bangkok and Vientiane

 In Thailand discover a country where ancient and modern collide to create the glorious chaos of Bangkok and the cultural heritage of Chiang Mai.
 In Laos you’ll find a land that holds to the simple traditions that have slipped away elsewhere and where the languid pace of life is eternally contagious.
 Explore, relax and absorb the distinct atmosphere of these two fascinating countries that sit either side of the massive Mekong River.
 Food, history, culture, stunning landscapes and endlessly friendly locals await on this journey through two gems of South East Asia.

 This is a no-fuss, no-hurry holiday.
-Laos is one of the most relaxed countries around, and the pace of this trip is the same, with plenty of free time to choose your own options in each destination
+Laos is one of the most relaxed countries we know, and the pace of this trip is the same, with plenty of free time to choose your own options in each destination and make the holiday your own.

-There are many chances to do good while you travel, from the Tat Kuang Si Bear Rescue Centre to social enterprise restaurants like Friends International and Makphet
+Take up some of the many chances on offer to do good while you travel - from visiting the Tat Kuang Si Bear Rescue Centre to eating at social enterprise restaurants like Friends International and Makphet.

 Without many inclusions, you will need to bring extra spending money to take part in activities and for lunches and dinners.
 It's hard to give a guide on how much you will need, as everyone is different.
-But if you are on a budget, there are are plenty of free or inexpensive activities, such as temple visits, tuk-tuk transport, river and countryside walks and local markets.
+But even if you are on a tight budget, there are are plenty of free or inexpensive activities, such as temple visits, tuk-tuk transport, river and countryside walks and local markets to explore.

-The unhurried pace of Laos can mean that things don't always go to plan.
+The unhurried pace of Laos can be frustrating to travellers used to more urgency.
+It can also mean things don't always go to plan or aren't in a rush to get done!
 Buses can break down, journeys can take longer than expected, and guesthouse rooms are sometimes not ready on arrival.
-The key to enjoying Lao's laid-back atmosphere is patience!
+The key to enjoying Lao's laid-back atmosphere is plenty of patience and going with the flow.

 It can get colder than you might expect in northern Laos in January, with an average temperature of 16° C, so you'll need some warm clothes if travelling at that time.

 The roads between Vientiane, Vang Vieng and Luang Prabang offer breathtaking views, but the catch is that there are a lot of twists and turns.
-Those prone to motion sickness should purchase some over-the-counter medication to prepare.
+Past travellers recommend those those prone to motion sickness to bring some medication with them from home.

-Our Laos Traveller - Bangkok to Vientiane trips score an average of 4.76 out of 5 based on 71 reviews in the last year.
+Our Laos Traveller: Bangkok to Vientiane trips score an average of 4.77 out of 5 based on 73 reviews in the last year.